zahnow/eda-pw-week-1-assignment/README.md

 **Note**: Please watch all the videos for Week 1 on [the Tier 1 site](https://fullstack.emergingacademy.org/) before starting the assignment.
 These videos contain important information that will help you complete the assignment.
 Feel free to refer back to these videos whenever you need them.

 ### 1 | Create a folder for your work
-We recommend you create a dedicated folder for your Prime Tier 1 assignments.
+We recommend you create a dedicated folder for your EDA Tier 1 assignments.
 Call your folder something like *tier1*.
 For step-by-step instructions, check out the Week 1 videos, or take a look at the Step 1 [extended instructions](extended-instructions.md).
 You can clone your assignment repos into this folder (more on this in the next step).

 ### 2 | Getting the assignment onto your computer